BMX 100/101 has been renumbered IDP 170 for Fall 2016. Check back this summer for updates about faculty and modules scheduled for Fall 2016

-Welcome to the 2015 Frontiers Course webpage.
+Welcome to the Frontiers Course webpage.
 This course is a gateway to the Four College Biomath Consortium Fellowship program and also the Smith College Biomathematics Concentration.
 All students are welcome.
 There are no prerequisites.
 We expect all students to have an interest in exploring biological questions using tools from the life sciences together with modeling and analytical tools from the mathematical and statistical sciences.

-BMX 100 will present 2 different biomath research questions for students to investigate.
+The module portion of the course includes 2 different biomath research questions for students to investigate.
 Each of the two modules will engage students in data collection and or modeling and analysis of existing data.
 Students will work in groups to explore ways of thinking about biological questions and approaches to collecting and finding meaning in data.